Best Black Friday Fitness Equipment Deals See Deals

 With 16 grams of plant-based protein in each shake, Suja Organic Protein Shakes can be a good source of protein for people following a vegan diet.
 However, with a healthy amount of carbohydrates and fats, this may be considered more of a meal replacement shake for most people.

 For vegan protein, Suja Organic Protein Shakes have you covered.
-One shake has 16 grams of protein, which for a 200-calorie drink, GGR head of content Nicole Davis, CPT, PN1-NC, says, “You’d be expecting a bit more protein.”
-However, with a good amount of carbohydrates and fats (thanks to coconut milk), and organic ingredients, we think Suja shakes can be a great protein drink that can double as a meal replacement.
+One shake has 16 grams of protein, which for a 200-calorie drink, GGR editorial team member Nicole Davis, CPT, PN1-NC, says, “You’d be expecting a bit more protein.”
+However, with a good amount of carbohydrates and fats, and organic ingredients, we think Suja shakes can be a great protein drink that can double as a meal replacement.

 Nicole tried all three flavors offered: Vanilla Cinnamon, Chocolate, and Coffee Bean.
 Her favorite was the Vanilla Cinnamon, as she recalls, “It tastes almost like rice pudding.”
 The chocolate was her least favorite, although she notes that they all have a bit of a grassy flavor, indicative of pea protein powder.